-Causing the vehicle to collide with the kerb, an object or another road user during the test indicates the applicant does not have the ability to control the vehicle or negotiate the correct choice and does not meet the high standard required for the awarding of a full licence.
+Causing the vehicle to collide with the kerb, object or another road user during the test indicates the applicant does not have the ability to control the vehicle or negotiate the correct choice so cannot yet be relied on to drive independently and safely.

-- while entering or leaving a parking space or performing a three-point turn, one wheel mounts the kerb causing another road user to take evasive action or causing danger to property - while entering or leaving a parking space or performing a three-point turn, two or more wheels mount the kerb - any wheel mounts the kerb at any time other than while entering or leaving a parking space or performing a three-point turn - the vehicle contacts the kerb other than while entering or leaving a parking space or performing a three-point turn - the vehicle touches any stationary object (such as a sign, fence, pole, tree or rubbish bin) - the vehicle touches any other vehicle or road user (pedestrian or cyclist).
+- while entering or leaving a parking space or performing a three-point turn, one wheel mounts the kerb, causing another road user to take evasive action or causing danger to property - while entering or leaving a parking space or performing a three-point turn, two or more wheels mount the kerb

+- any wheel mounts the kerb at any time other than while entering or leaving a parking space or performing a three-point turn - the vehicle contacts the kerb at any time (other than when parking or performing a three-point turn) - the vehicle touches any stationary object (such as a sign, fence, pole, tree or rubbish bin) - the vehicle touches any other vehicle or road user (pedestrian or cyclist).